GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 ## Onboarding Category 3: Gmail Account -  Domain hosted on Google Domains

+Creation of a GCP Organization including either a Workspace or Cloud Identity account - https://cloud.google.com/resource-manager/docs/creating-managing-organization.
+If projects and their billing ID association are created before a domain and organization are added - these projects can be migrated via https://cloud.google.com/resource-manager/docs/migrating-projects-billing

 Follow the next steps if:
 * You are a new customer using a Gmail account with optional redirect records on an existing Google Domains hosted domain for your organization.

-This scenario will guide you through the steps to create a Cloud Identity account (using a Gmail account) and a subdomain for an existing Google Domains managed domain.
+This scenario will guide you through the steps to create a required Cloud Identity account (using a Gmail account) and a subdomain for an existing Google Domains managed domain.

 In this scenario the Gmail account is a formality.
 You can also use your own 3rd party email account.

 Perform the following steps in an Incognito Window.